brucemack/microlink/README.md

 The microphone/analog section still needs work.

-Once things are working smoothly I will be integrating this onto a single PCB for ease of use with radios (link mode) and/or repeaters.
+Once things are working smoothly I will integrate this onto a single PCB for ease of use with radios (link mode) and/or repeaters.

 The official